HeinrichHartmann/HeinrichHartmann.github.io/_posts/2019-05-12-Quantiles.md

 - For $q>.5$ only $y=1$ is a $q$-quantile.

 **Remark**.
-- Exsistence.
+- Existence.
 For every $X,q$ there is at least one $q$-quantile.
 - Uniqueness.
 As we have seen $q$-quantiles might be non-unique.
 - If $X$ has a probability density $p$, which is positive everywhere, then all quantiles are unique.

 This definition of Quantile seems to be universally agreed up-on.
-At least this is what I learned at University (e.g. [Georgii - Staistics](https://www.degruyter.com/view/product/184322)). and how [Wikipedia](https://en.wikipedia.org/wiki/Quantile) (accessed on 2019-05-13) defines this.
+At least this is what I learned at University (e.g. [Georgii - Statistics](https://www.degruyter.com/view/product/184322)). and how [Wikipedia](https://en.wikipedia.org/wiki/Quantile) (accessed on 2019-05-13) defines this.
-Also I don't see much room for an alternaive definition in this setting.
+Also I don't see much room for an alternative definition in this setting.

 ## Quantiles for Datasets

 Given a dataset $D=(x_1,...x_n)$ of real numbers, with $n \geq 1$, how can we define quantiles for D?

-We will give a few different competing defintions below.
+We will give a few different competing definitions below.
-But there are a number of undisputed properties, that everyone will find desireable.
+But there are a number of undisputed properties, that everyone will find desirable.

-**Desireable Properties.**
+**Desirable Properties.**

 * (A) The minimum is a $0$-quantile.
 * (B) The maximum is a $1$-quantile.